manojsai-bellamkonda/ct-poc/README.md

 ### Setup

 Once the project is cloned, run the below command to setup the project.
+This command will istall dependencies and setup husky.

 ```
 npm run setup